Ash Fork, Arizona: History

 U.S. Route 66 provided a slight boost to the town's economy in the 1950s, but construction of the divided highway through the town resulted in the destruction of many of the storefronts, sidewalks, and residential streets, forever altering the aesthetic qualities of the downtown area.
 When the Santa Fe Railroad moved its main line north and away from the town in 1960, Ash Fork lost nearly half its population, as most families employed by the railway were forced to leave the area.

 Another large fire, known locally as the "Big Fire", devastated the community on November 20, 1977, destroying most of the downtown businesses.
 When I-40 bypassed the town soon after, drastically reducing traffic on Route 66, the local economy never fully recovered.
 The community's last major fire occurred on October 7, 1987, destroying nearly all the remaining buildings along the two-block business district located on the south side of Route 66.

 Part of what was once Route 66 still runs directly through Ash Fork, though as a divided highway, with Park Avenue running east and Lewis Avenue running west, both serving as a main thoroughfare.
 Historic buildings, including a false-front structure and old railroad company houses can be seen along these streets.
 The majority of the town's limited commercial establishments can be found along Park Avenue.
-The Ash Fork Post Office is also located on this street.
+The Ash Fork Post Office was also located on this street.
+In 2023 the postal service announced that it was relocating because the current facility is too small for its operations.
+Ground was broken for the new location in February of 2024.